Illinois / Crawford County

 What is the weather like in Hutsonville, IL year-round?

-Hutsonville experiences all four seasons, with warm summers reaching up to 87°F and chilly winters dipping to 20°F. The area receives about 44 inches of rainfall annually and enjoys sunny weather approximately 59% of the year.
+Hutsonville experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 20°F. The area receives about 44 inches of rainfall annually and enjoys sunshine on 59% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter